 What can hide on the other side of a country’s border, however, can be full of deception and lies.

-Little do the excited adoptive parents know, the children they may see in the orphanages overseas may have a story to tell that goes far beyond the need for a new home.
+Little do the excited adoptive parents know, that the children they may see in the orphanages overseas may have a story to tell that goes far beyond the need for a new home.

 Just be very careful and do your research before considering international adoption.